 What support will I get?

 Wigan is committed to supporting our foster carers so as to enable them to provide the best standards of care for our young people.
 This includes 24 hour round the clock advice, foster carer support groups, and a comprehensive list of training courses (including e-learning).
-There is also a range of other support available, for a full list of the benefits of fostering in Wigan visit the help and support page.
+To find out more visit our help and support page.

 Can I foster if I am single?